Resources

 The Cornerstone Program was developed to encourage and recognize Lodges that plan, implement, and manage a well-rounded yearly Lodge program that promotes Lodge activities, brotherhood, charitable work, and involvement in the community, developing a strong foundation for a Lodge to continue on for generations.

-District Charity
+District Charitys

-Colon Cancer Awareness
+Prostate Cancer Awareness

 To donate visit www.canadahelps.org, select “Masonic Foundation of Ontario,” and enter “Project No. 2431” in the “send message” box.
 By making your donation in this way, 10% of every donation, up to $1,000, will be matched by the Masonic Foundation of Ontario